Flickr Photos: A Guide to Finding and Using

 I am often asked how do you find such great images on Flickr?
 More importantly, how to find such great images that you can use freely?

 Sidetrack!
 Eager to successfully upgrade the overall vibe with my steadfast page.
-Reactions concerning the feel at http://southlandscommunity.ca?
-Definitely a dazzling Southland based community site online if, perhaps looking in the whole Ontario vicinity.
+Reactions concerning the feel at http://secondstorybooks.ca?
+Definitely a marvelous book store with heart if, perhaps looking in the whole Ontario vicinity.
 Write your vote.
 With thanks!

 In this post, I want to share how I’ve learned about how one can quickly and easily find Flickr’s best images to suit your needs, whether it’s for a blog post, an eBook, a design, an artwork or anything else.
 I also want to explain how Creative Commons works for Flickr images and what that means.